-- 2.1.1.1.
-Any vehicle legal for any NEHA class may bump to Formula Libre (FL) at the entrant's request. - 2.1.1.2.
-Vehicles in Formula Libre must be legal for some other NEHA class with the exception that vehicles not legal for Prepared because of engine displacement or tech rules 1.3.9.
-And 1.3.10 is legal in Formula Libre.
+- 2.1.1.
+Any vehicle legal for any NEHA class may bump to Formula Libre (FL) at the entrant's request. - 2.1.2.
+Vehicles in Formula Libre must be legal for some other NEHA class with the exception that vehicles not legal for Prepared because of engine displacement are legal in Formula Libre.

 2.2.
-Prepared
+Prepared Class Requirements

+2.2.1.
+Displacement Determination

 - 2.2.1.1.
-Displacement Determination - 2.2.1.2.
-Actual displacement is the total physical volume of all cylinders in cubic centimeters (cc). - 2.2.1.3.
-For a side-port rotary engine, use the displacement rated by the manufacturer and multiply by 1.62 to get actual displacement.

-- 2.2.1.4.
-For supercharging, turbocharging, or nitrous oxide induction, multiply the actual displacement above by 2 to get modified displacement. - 2.2.1.5.
-Naturally-aspirated vehicles use actual displacement, otherwise (2.2.1.4 above) use modified displacement for the following adjustments.
+Actual displacement is the total physical volume of all cylinders in cubic centimeters (cc). - 2.2.1.2.
+For a side-port rotary engine, use the displacement rated by the manufacturer and multiply by 1.62 to get actual displacement. - 2.2.1.3.
+For supercharging, turbocharging, or nitrous oxide induction, multiply the actual displacement by 2 to get modified displacement. - 2.2.1.4.
+Naturally-aspirated vehicles use actual displacement, otherwise (2.2.1.3 above) use modified displacement for the following adjustments.

 2.2.2.
-Prepared Displacement:
+Prepared Displacement

 - 2.2.2.1.
-4WD or AWD: Add 25% of displacement. - 2.2.2.
+4WD or AWD: Add 25% of displacement. - 2.2.2.2.
 Traction Control Devices that automatically limit engine power or apply braking to control traction: Add 12% of displacement. - 2.2.2.3.
 Vehicles competing on tires that are DOT approved (DOT label on sidewall): Subtract 12% of displacement. - 2.2.2.4.
 Vehicles with a total throttle plate area of less than 0.65 mm2/cc: Subtract 12% of displacement. - 2.2.2.5.
 Vehicles configured for production class racing: Subtract 12% of displacement.
 Classes recognized as production classes include SCCA IT and AS; production classes in SCCA, EMRA, and SVRA; and most Street Stock classes.
 Criteria for recognition of existing classes, or for use of this factor on vehicles not originating in these classes, are: retention of all-original body, frame, floors, and firewalls; use of all original control arms and original suspension geometry; original configuration of engine, in stock position.